Ullevi: Location and transport

 Ullevi is located on the eastern edge of Gothenburg's city centre and is one of the centrepieces of the event district Evenemangsstråket, with Scandinavium, Liseberg, Universeum, the Museum of World Culture and Bergakungen nearby.
 Public transport is easily accessible.
 There are two tram stops named after the stadium; Ullevi Norra (North) and Ullevi Södra (South).
 Both tram stops serve lines 6 (orange) and 8 (purple).
-Ullevi Södra also serves lines 2 (yellow) and 13 (beige), while Ullevi Norra also serves lines 1 (white) and 3 (blue).
+Ullevi Södra also serves lines 12 (turquoise) and 13 (beige), while Ullevi Norra also serves lines 1 (white) and 3 (blue).
 Approximately 700 metres west of Ullevi lies the Gothenburg Central Station and Nils Ericson Terminal.
 900 metres south of Ullevi lies Korsvägen, a major public transport hub which serves more than fifteen different bus lines and several tram lines, and the Liseberg station serving the Gothenburg commuter rail.

 The stadium has 650 parking spaces located in a garage underneath the pitch.
 Additionally visitors are guided to eighteen nearby parking lots and parking garages—with a total of 7,000 parking spaces—by the event districts parking guidance and information system.
 The system has a total of 130 digital signs, located on motorways with information about which exit to use, and on streets in the city with more detailed information about directions and number of available parking spaces.